liferay/liferay-docs/developer/frameworks/articles/search/02-indexing-framework/02-indexing.markdown

 | **APIs and SPIs:** SPIs are a special type of API.
 Generally, code inside a SPI
 | module (e.g., `portal-search-spi`) is used to customize existing behavior, while
 | API modules contain behavior you want to use.
 Put simply, implement interfaces
-| from an SPI, and consume the code form the API.
+| from an SPI, and consume the code from the API.
 |
 | SPI example:
 | `ModelDocumentContributor` lives in an SPI module because you're supposed